 Chapter 8 (Adapting to the Nine Contingencies) deals with the requirements for commanders to adapt to a variety of contingencies – i.e. universal types of preparation for dealing with threats.
 To begin with, Sunzi presents a list of contingencies based on physical locations.
-Though the medium does not transfer over to CS, what does transfer, and rather well, is the underlying ideology.
+Though the medium does not transfer over to InfoSec, what does transfer, and rather well, is the underlying ideology.

 The most pertinent of the contingencies are the concluding lines: